pga03/docs-first-discovery/src/documents/ttsHookupTooltip.md

 the Text-to-Speech engine within the component's [environment](http://docs.fluidproject.org/infusion/development/Contexts.html).

-## Adding a Text-to-Speech Hookup – Tooltip
+## Using the Text-to-Speech Hookup – Tooltip grade

-To mixin the Text-to-Speech Hookup – Tooltip into your Component/Grade, supply it as a `gradeNames` option:
+To use the Text-to-Speech Hookup – Tooltip grade, supply it as a `gradeNames` option in your component definition:
 ```javascript
 fluid.defaults("my.component", {
     gradeNames: ["gpii.firstDiscovery.tts.tooltipHookup"]